 FORUM 2 - "Learning from good practice and the role of appreciative inquiry in addressing offending behaviour”

-The focus will be "Learning from good practice and the role of appreciative inquiry in addressing offending behaviour" and we are delighted to confirm the following influential keynote speakers:
+The focus of the forum was on "Learning from good practice and the role of appreciative inquiry in addressing offending behaviour".

 Cheri B. Torres, Ph.D.

 Cheri's passion is helping people use everyday conversation to create positive dynamics in their relationships, organisations, and communities and has worked across all sectors: corporate, government, education, dysfunctional groups, the National Guard and social profit/NGOs, supporting their capacity for learning and innovation, shared leadership, teamwork and collective impact.

 She has trained thousands of trainers and teachers in the use and practice of Experiential Learning, Appreciative Inquiry, and other strengths-based processes and has been the catalyst for the restoration and development of hundreds of dysfunctional youth and offenders.

 In addition to North America, she has worked in India, Mexico, Canada, South America, and Europe.
 She specializes in leadership, team and individual development, and whole system strategic planning, emphasizing the art of productive and meaningful engagement through intentional conversation.
 She blends together Appreciative Inquiry and Neuroscience practices and grounds her work in the current research in positive psychology and neurophysiology.